 By Beckie Buxton, Freeport historian

 Have you ever wondered about the Bay Grove Motel, restaurant and service station?
-Remnants of the buildings still remain at the northwest base of the Clyde B. Wells (Hwy.
+Remnants of the buildings are gone; the area is now Grady Brown Park at northwest side of the Clyde B. Wells (Hwy.
 331) bridge.

 Freeport natives tell us that, until after World War II, and the building of the “331 Bridge,” a very large palmetto patch covered the parcel of land on the northwestern shore of the Choctawhatchee Bay.

 The tourist industry was very small during the 1920s and 1930s.
 Poor roads and few bridges made it hard for visitors to access the area except by water.

 A man named Charlie David Stiller realized that the new Choctawhatchee Bay Bridge, and the end of rationing of fuel and tires, had greatly increased the number of travelers between Alabama and the Gulf beaches.